docker/docs/datacenter/dtr/2.1/reference/cli/index.md

 ---
+description: Learn about the commands available in the docker/dtr image.
+keywords: docker, dtr, install, uninstall, configure
 title: docker/dtr overview
-keywords:
-- docker, dtr, install, uninstall, configure
-description: Learn about the commands available in the docker/dtr image.
 ---

 This tool has commands to install, configure, and backup Docker